mizrael/davidguida.net/src/_posts/2020-09-06-testing-azure-functions-on-azure-devops-part-1-setup.md

 	}
 }</pre>

-That&#8217;s all for today! <a href="https://www.davidguida.net/testing-azure-functions-on-azure-devops-part-2-the-pipeline/" target="_blank" rel="noreferrer noopener">Next time </a>we&#8217;ll push our Azure Functions to the repository and make sure the build pipeline runs fine.
+That's all for today! <a href="https://www.davidguida.net/testing-azure-functions-on-azure-devops-part-2-the-pipeline/" target="_blank" rel="noreferrer noopener">Next time </a>we'll push our Azure Functions to the repository and make sure the build pipeline runs fine.
 Ciao!

 <div class="post-details-footer-widgets">
 </div>